Panda antivirus mistakenly flags itself as malware, bricks PCs

 In an advisory, Panda said the erroneous signature file was “repaired immediately,” but warned under certain conditions it is possible for the “incident to persist.”

 It’s not the first time an antimalware service has mistakenly classified core files as malware.
 In 2010, McAfee accidentally deleted a crucial Windows XP file, leaving millions of machines bricked.
+Get yourself a view onto the ICE Casino, which does a pretty good job.
+Check out this this ICE Casino Bonus Code and signup for their awesome casino games.

 Last month, Google-owned VirusTotal teamed up with a number of companies, including Microsoft, to reduce the number of false-flags in its antivirus products.